Emergency Medical Services

 We provide volunteer Basic Life Support (BLS) to anyone on College property, 24 hours a day, seven days a week, during the Fall and Spring semesters.
 Because we are on campus, we can provide immediate emergency care.

-An EMT and other members with varying levels of training are always on duty.
+An EMT (Emergency Medical Technician) and other members with varying levels of training are always on duty.
 Each member on duty carries a supply bag on rescue calls, and the EMT on duty carries oxygen and airway tools.
 If transportation to a hospital is needed, a Lynchburg City medic is called to handle the transport.

 Membership and Training